InnocenteFederico/fvtt-tossACoinToYourDm/README.md

-# Drop A Coin To Your DM
+# Toss A Coin To Your DM

 A simple module that provides a shortcut to add or pay money for DnD5e.